KunalKokate/OpenROAD_7nmDesignContest_by_VSD_UCSD/README.md

 * Capo and RePIAce for Floorplanning
 * OpenROAD for Placement, which is also a plugin for Physical Design Stage, that can be configured and customized  to meet specific design projects
 * FastRoute and TritonRoute for Routing purpose
+* OpenRCX for Parasitic Extraction, a PEC extraction tool used to extract the Resistance and Capacitance of wires, based on coupling distance to the nearest wire and track density over/under the wire of interest, as well as abstracts.
+OpenRCX can also generate an '.spef' file
 * Magic for layout corrections and layout verification
 * Magic and kLayout for final GDSII Layout file